desmos-labs/desmos/docs/architecture/adr-006-support-multisig-chain-link.md

 ### CLI implementation

-In order to generate right chain link json, we propose to separate `generateChainLinkJSON` into `generateChainLinkJSONForSinglesigAccount` and `generateChainLinkJSONForMultisigAccount`.
+In order to generate right chain link json for both single-sig and multisig account, we propose to separate `generateChainLinkJSON` into `generateChainLinkJSONForSinglesigAccount` and `generateChainLinkJSONForMultisigAccount`.

 In `generateChainLinkJSONForSinglesigAccount`, we will change signature into `SingleSignatureData` from simple single signature bytes.
 Subsequently, convert it into Protobuf followed by encoding it into hex string: